githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 basic types like int, bool, char, string, etc. If `list_equal` is called on two lists of the type `list(int)`, the compiler can automatically find based on contextual information an implementation of `g_equal<int>` needed for compiling `list_equal<int>`.
+Moreover, one can direct the compiler to locate another implementation of `g_equal<int>` if needed.
+It is in this sense of directing the compiler to establish a link between a call to `g_equal<int>` and an implementation of `g_equal<int>` that TBP can be regarded as a form of late-binding at compile-time.

-Templates in ATS3 are embeddable in the sense that they can be implemented in the body of a function.
-For instance, the previous template `list_fequal` can be given an implementation based on `list_equal` as follows:
+Templates in ATS3 are embeddable for they can be implemented in the body of other templates.
+For instance, the previous higher-order template `list_fequal` can be given an implementation based on `list_equal` as follows: